ICAMS/grace-tensorpotential/docs/gracemaker/quickstart.md

 * `ase_atoms` - Atomic structures represented as ASE Atoms
 * `energy` - Total energy (should be force-consistent), shape: single number
-* `energy_corrected` (optional) - Cohesive energy, i.e., total energy after subtraction of free atoms' energies, shape: single number
+* `energy_corrected` (optional) - Cohesive energy, i.e., total energy after subtraction of free atoms energies, shape: single number
 * `forces` - Per-atom forces, shape: (number_of_atoms, 3)

 Note, that the `energy_corrected` column is not mandatory and can be constructed automatically by _gracemaker_,